IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 This API call returns the permissions that the calling user has on a particular dataset.

-In particular, the user permissions that this method checks, returned as booleans, are the following:
+In particular, the user permissions that this API call checks, returned as booleans, are the following:

 * Can view the unpublished dataset
 * Can edit the dataset